Introduction to Monkayaki

-Monjayaki, can also be known as just monja, is like okonomiyaki, but uses different liquid ingredients.
-They are a savory Japanese styled pancake.
-It is a fun dish where you start with a bowl variety of chopped up ingredients, then fry them on an iron plate.
-Liquid ingredients are added, made from water or dashi (simple broth made from dried kelp and bonito fish flakes in water), flour, and sauce.
-Giving it a more dough-like appearance.
+Monjayaki, which can also be known as just monja, is like okonomiyaki but uses different liquid ingredients.
+It is a local Tokyo dish and is one of those savory Japanese-style pancakes.
+It is a fun dish where you start with a bowl of chopped-up ingredients, then fry them on an iron plate.
+Japanese add some liquid ingredients, made from water or dashi (simple broth made from dried kelp and bonito fish flakes in water), flour, and sauce.
+It gives a more dough-like appearance.

 You spread oil on the iron plate and let it get hot before you start placing the ingredients in.
 You will be using the spatula to mix and stir-fry the ingredients together.

 Spread the ingredients into a donut shape and pour the batter into the middle, so it is surrounded and will not leak out.

-Once the batter starts to boil, then you can mix all the ingredients together and spread it around.
+Once the batter starts to boil, you can mix all the ingredients and spread them around.
 It will start looking half-cooked which makes it time to eat.

 Pressing the food down into the grill with the spatula allows for it to stick easier to it too.
-You can serve it with Japanese mayonnaise or Tonkatsu sauce to top it off with bonus flavor.
+You can serve it with Japanese mayonnaise or Tonkatsu sauce to top it off with a bonus flavor.

 The first restaurant we have is the oldest and a well-established store in Tsukishima.
 It is known for the Monjayaki classic taste.
 They are friendly with English speakers as well, giving an English menu.
-If you are not confident in your cooking skills, they can make it for you as well.
+Even though you are not confident in your cooking skills, they can make it for you as well.
 It has a clean and comfortable space, with an olden day feel.
 When you want to experience Monjayaki, it is hard to figure out which place to go to when Tsukishima is full of them.
-This is a popular choice, making a reservation is wise, and their history makes it a must try place.
+This is a popular choice, making a reservation is wise, and their history makes it a must-try place.

 Meibutsu Monja Daruma

 Feel the history of downtown Tokyo here in this enjoyable and retro shop.
-It is an old, but renovated house that serves an abundant food menu.
+It is old, but renovated house that serves an abundant food menu.
 Enjoy a nice cup of sake with your monjayaki that you can make yourself or ask the staff to do it.
-Do not forget to try a dessert that is also made on the iron plate.
+Consequently, do not forget to try a dessert that is also made on the iron plate.
 A whole fun experience and nice drinks that are catered to women.
 To beat the queue for this busy restaurant, a reservation is best.